-Stressed out colleagues, too much work in the work pile, too many unproductive meeting and the awful politics; welcome to work.
+Stressed out colleagues, too much work in the work pile, too many unproductive meetings and the awful politics; welcome to work.
 Here’s how to reduce your stress during hectic days.

 Own your stress